-The organisation is also working with social services to improve support for young people with disabilities, and to encourage their access to employment.
-It also helps women who have undergone operations for obstetric fistula access work and feel more included in their communities.
+The organisation is also working with social services to improve support for young people with disabilities, and notably to encourage their access to employment.
+It also helps women operated for obstetric fistula access work and feel more included in their communities.

 In Burundi, one of the poorest countries in the world, health remains a serious issue for the most vulnerable.
 Many Congolese refugees have also found asylum in Burundi.

 More than 67% of the Burundi population live below the poverty threshold.
-The country has very low economic growth and suffers from a high level of inflation.
+The country has fairly low economic growth and suffers from a high level of inflation.
 It is also one of the most densely populated African countries.
 It is ranked 184th out of 187 countries on the Human Development Index (UNDP 2014).